 Yamashina may not be a commonly known name today, even among ornithologists, but the name of the second of today’s bird scientists is.
 Ernst Mayr is known worldwide today as one of the 20th Century’s greatest evolutionary scientists, but let’s start with his bird work.

 Ernst Walter Mayr was born on July 5, 1904, in the Bavarian region of Germany (died in 2005).
 Mayr’s father was an amateur naturalist, so Mayr grew to love nature as well.
 By age 10, he could identify all the birds in his local German ecosystem by sight and sound.
 He went to the university to study medicine, but ornithology still captured him.
 He switched from medicine to zoology at the University of Berlin, graduating with a Ph.D. at age 21.
 He began working in the university’s museum, led a 2.5-year expedition to New Guinea, and then joined another expedition to the Solomon Islands.
 He collected more than 7,000 bird specimens, noting that the work satisfied “the greatest ambition of [his] youth.”

-In 1931, he traveled to New York for a one-year job as an ornithological curator at the American Museum of Natural History.
+In 1931, he traveled to New York for a one-year job as an ornithological curator at the American Museum of Natural History (learn more about the museum here).
 One year stretched to two full decades, as Mayr systematically (excuse the pun) worked through the museum’s bird collections.
 He described 26 new species and 410 subspecies while at the museum.

 July 5 has to be one of the best “double dates” of all time!

 Encyclopedia Britannica.
 Ernst Mayr.
 Available at: https://www.britannica.com/biography/Ernst-Mayr.
 Accessed March 16, 2020.

 Harvard University.
 Ernst Mayr: An Informal Chronology.
 Available at: https://library.mcz.harvard.edu/chronology.
 Accessed March 16, 2020.